ekleiner/coredns/plugin/rewrite/README.md

 * A variable data is specified with a pair of curly brackets `{}`.
 Following are the supported variables:
   {qname}, {qtype}, {client_ip}, {client_port}, {protocol}, {server_ip}, {server_port}.
+TODO:

+Also, variables can be set by metadata plugin and Metadater interface from other plugins

 Example: